 Dates and times

-The Posters and Pitching course is given twice a year.
+The Posters and Pitching course is given once a year.
 Please click below for the course schedule.

 Participants must attend all course sessions to receive a certificate.